 - Chili Powder: Feel free to add more or less according to your heat tolerance.

-- Boneless, Skinless Chicken Breast: Or thighs, cut into cubes.
+- Boneless, Skinless Chicken Breast: Or chicken thighs.

 - Chicken Stock